IMF says talk of euro zone break-up is "crazy"

 Instead they expressed satisfaction that Italy's latest budget plan puts the euro zone's third-largest economy onto a trajectory that lowers its debt and deficit levels.

-Its fiscal deficit of 4 percent already compares relatively favorably with other advanced economies, and its budget should bring the level to around 1 percent by 2013, Decressin said.
+Its fiscal deficit of 4 percent already compares relatively favourably with other advanced economies, and its budget should bring the level to around 1 percent by 2013, Decressin said.

 Although that falls short of the balanced budget that Italy projects -- the IMF expects weaker growth -- it would still place Italy's deficit substantially below those of other major economies, he said.